 Connecting Young People to Resources

 We are constantly thinking about how to connect young people to resources available to them, and we do this a variety of ways.
 We rely on our trusted network of youth service providers to share resources with the young people they serve.
-We also work with the Durham Youth Commission and our youth ambassadors to boost resources to their youth networks.
+We also work with our youth ambassadors to boost resources to their youth networks.
 Here are two other ways we try to get the word out:

 Amplifying the Experiences and Needs of Young People

 We do our best to connect with young people to understand their current needs and experiences.
 We adapt and change what we’re prioritizing in response to what we learn, and partner with young people to amplify their experiences.
 This has been especially important to do during the COVID pandemic.
 Here are some examples of how we do this.

 We grow and nurture a large network of adults who work with and support young people in Durham.
 We’ve hosted a number of gatherings with youth service providers to talk about youth engagement and how we can create more youth leadership opportunities within organizations.